 Sleep-wake disorders can be treated with therapy, medication or both.

-There are two types of therapy for sleep-wake disorders:
+Two types of effective therapy for sleep-wake disorders are: